metal-crow/Dark-Souls-1-Overhaul/README.md

 Also build with the release build, debug build is broken atm

+## Description
+The mod is completely backwards compatible with vanilla dark souls 1 by default.
+In legacy mode, it includes a number of significant but fully backwards compatible bugfixes, quality-of-life improvements, visual glitch fixes, and functional anti-cheat measures.
+It also unlocks a number of in-engine limitations and fixes other engine problems (including disabling the terrible built-in anti-cheat), making it perfect to extend further with other mods.

+If you so wish, you can enable overhaul mode at any time to get the full suite of improvements this mod gives.
+This will not! separate you from vanilla players.
+A player will have the option of deciding if they want to enable overhaul mode once they receive a connection request from a player with it enabled, and visa-versa.
+Preferred defaults and auto-allow/decline options can be configured.
+Enabling Overhaul mode by default is highly recommended, since it dramatically improves pvp experience on a number of metrics (weapon viability, magic use, and more) while still keeping the fundamental dark souls 1 pvp experience intact.

 ## Changelist

 * NPCs and Bosses (kindof, WIP) can no longer be killed by hackers